‘End Call’ button will be moved in latest iPhone software update

-Replacing the “End Call” button in the center of the call screen will be the button that brings up the Keypad, according to a screenshot displayed by CNBC.
+Replacing the “End Call” button in the center of the call screen will be the button that brings up the Keypad, according to a screenshot displayed in a CNBC report.
 For long-term iPhone users, accustomed to hanging up calls by pressing the center button, there could be a period of readjustment.
 Some social media users are already complaining about it.

+iOS 17 will be one of the biggest revamps of the iPhone phone apps in years.
+Beyond the end button, there are additional changes to the placement of other call features seen on past iOS versions.
+The “Mute” and “Speaker” buttons, for example, have swapped — as have the “FaceTime” and “Keyboard” options.
+And it appears the feature allowing you to search for contacts has merged with the add call option.

 The updated software is currently available in only beta form, which suggests some of the features could change before the update is rolled out.